isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 A template definition (class or function) can contain arbitrary code, so only a comprehensive review of C++ programming techniques would cover this topic.
 However, this section focuses on what is specific to template implementation.
-In particular, it focuses on a template definition's dependence on its context.
+In particular, it focuses on a template definition’s dependence on its context.

-### <a name="Rt-depend"></a>T.60: Minimize a template's context dependencies
+### <a name="Rt-depend"></a>T.60: Minimize a template’s context dependencies

 ##### Reason